• Skip to primary navigation

 It is the right time to add wheat to their diet when ducks are at 5 weeks.
 Wheat can offer grit.

-I recommend mixing wheat to the half ration of the whole diet when growers are at 10 weeks.
-You can continue the same diet until Runners are 16 weeks old.
+I recommend mixing wheat at a half ration of the whole diet when growers are at 10 weeks.
+You can continue the same diet until the Runners are 16 weeks old.

 Adults

-At their adulthood, ducks require less protein than ducklings, 18% is enough.
+In adulthood, ducks require less protein than ducklings; 18% is enough.

 Laying Ducks